Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-01-26-slick-jekyll-themes-and-github-pages.md

 ~/username.github.io jekyll build
 {% endhighlight %}

-And then you check how it looks on the localhost: 4000 post if you change the url to look like this:
+And then you check how it looks on the `localhost:4000` post if you change the url to look like this:

 {% highlight YAML %}
 title:            Harley Kwyn Hacking